Constantin1489/trrc/README.md

 ### How to add a new line?

-\<br\> is a new line.
-It's because anki or ankiadderall interprets contents of a card as a HTML.
-Currently I'm working on it.
+Use `\n` to make a new line.
+`First line\nSecond line	back	tag`

 ### How to open a port?

 Basically, when you are running anki with an AnkiConnect addon, the port(default is 8765) of AnkiConnect opens.

-But if your want to send a card by pourc from outside of your computer, you need to modify firewall option.
+But if your want to send a card using **trrc** from outside of your computer which is running Anki with AnkiConnect, you may need to modify firewall option on the computer.

 ### This software misses some characters.

 Thank you for letting me know!
-Please report the bug.
+Please report the bug in [issue tracker](https://github.com/Constantin1489/ankistreamadd/issues).

 ## TODO